 Three scans are taken of the optic disc and nerve fiber layer.
 These are combined to create a high quality, 3-D topography.
 Our research at the Eye Research Foundation set the standard protocol for how to measure ocular blood flow.

 EFEI has the FDT which can detect visual field loss in perimetrically normal eyes with open-angle glaucoma.
 Recently, research has indicated that a technology known as FDT is very useful in detecting visual field loss secondary to glaucoma.
 Additionally, this same technology has also been shown to predict the visual field loss pattern that would be seen on standard testing.

 At East Florida Eye Institute, we make use of this technology daily, and feel we enhance service to our patients with the addition of this technology.
-On a regular basis, we are able to give our patients thorough, consistent and useful information regarding the status of their eye health; including, but not limited to glaucoma.
+On a regular basis, we are able to give our patients thorough, consistent and useful information regarding the status of their eye health and the glaucoma treatments that we offer in Stuart.
 With the addition of the FDT technology to the practice, we have been able to increase quality and exceed patient’s expectations.

 EXCITING NEW DEVELOPMENTS IN REVERSING BLINDNESS

 •Scientists at Harvard have shown that until about the age of two, the neurons in the human brain are still growing

 •They have found a molecule (SOCS3) that appears to put the brakes on neuron growth in adult mice.

 •They also found that damaged neurons sprout after blocking this molecule in adult mice with crushed optic nerves

 •This work is an important advance towards understanding why axons of adult nerve cells don’t regenerate.